skranz/skranz.github.com/_posts/2018-04-03-Energy Data.md

 - World wide CO2 emissions are steadily increasing even though growth has flatten from 2013 onwards.
 While there has been a small reduction in OECD countries, there has been substantial growth from Non-OECD countries.

 - Consisent with its development on coal consumption, China's growth in CO2 emissions has been substantial.
 The *increase* between 2010 and 2010 exceeds the total emissions of the EU.
-However, China's emmissions have plateaued in 2013 and have slightly decreased since then.
+However, China's emissions have plateaued in 2013 and have slightly decreased since then.
 On a per capita basis, China's emissions have plateaued on a level between Germany and France.

-- While still on a much smaller level (in particular on a per capita basis), also Indias CO2 emmissions are quickly increasing.
+- While still on a much smaller level (in particular on a per capita basis), also Indias CO2 emissions are quickly increasing.
 They almost doubled since 2000.
 - US per capita emissions are still far above the level of China or other European countries and similar results hold for energy consumption.
-  - We see however a reduction of CO2 emmissions in the US.
+  - We see however a reduction of CO2 emissions in the US.
 One reason is the substitution of coal with gas, but also total primary energy consumption has gone down.
-- In the EU CO2 emmissions are only slowly decreasing, with primary energy consumption beeing quite flat.
+- In the EU CO2 emissions are only slowly decreasing, with primary energy consumption beeing quite flat.
-- In Germany CO2 emmission stagnated in the last 4 years, after a soft decline before.
+- In Germany CO2 emission stagnated in the last 4 years, after a soft decline before.
     - In this period renewable energy production has steadily grown.
     - On the other hand, also electricity production by CO2 intensive coal has increased while less electricity has been produced from gas and nuclear energy.

 - It is also interesting to compare total primary energy usage per capita and tonnes CO2 emmission per tonne oil-equivalent of primary energy usage:
   - Germany and the US emmit almost the same amount of CO2 per unit energy, but the US has much larger energy usage per capita.
   - In contrast, Germany and France have relatively similar primary energy consumption per capita, but France uses substantially less carbon per energy unit.
-  - While CO2 emmissions per energy unit are recently slowly declining in both OECD and Non-OECD countries, primary energy consumption has quickly increased in Non-OECD countries, albeit, as we see for China and India, still on a much lower per capita level than in Germany, France or the US.
+  - While CO2 emissions per energy unit are recently slowly declining in both OECD and Non-OECD countries, primary energy consumption has quickly increased in Non-OECD countries, albeit, as we see for China and India, still on a much lower per capita level than in Germany, France or the US.

 - The CO2 emissions per $ of GDP are generally decreasing, but there are still substantial gaps between countries.